medilies/countdown-component.js/README.md

 ## Contributing

-Any kind of contribution is very welcomed, so feel free to reach for me so I can add to the repo
+Any kind of contribution is very welcomed, so feel free to get in touch so I can add you to the repo.

 ### Help needed